theronhitchman/euclidean-geometry/class/index.md

 > **Conjecture B** (Goedken) Let AB be a given line segment and let RST be a given
 > angle.
 Then it is possible to choose the point D in Miss Ahrens' construction so
 > that angle BAD is congruent to angle RST.

+### August 29

+> Questions C: (Pint) Is it possible to construct a "perfect rhombus?"
+That is,
+> is it possible to construct a rhombus ABCD so that AB is congruent to AC?